pcorliss/buildtree/README.md

   - [ ] Build Head button on repo show
 - [ ] Construct a shell script from a config file
 - [ ] Check out a specific SHA, not just the head of the branch
+- [ ] Setup Websocket communication between front-end and builder
+- [ ] Setup Websocket communication between front-end and client
+- [ ] Save logs to S3 instead of the DB
 - [ ] Create a repo query event which enques a build on repo creation.
 - [ ] Destroy docker instance after running
 - [ ] add pagination repos show